railsuser2014/openobject-doc-book-en/4/4_12_Services/4_12_Services_contract.rst

 Such an approach is often used in a company but there are other options.
 This method of invoicing can pose many problems for the organization and invoicing of the project:

-* It's extremely difficult to determine if the project is on track or not.
+* It is extremely difficult to determine if the project is on track or not.
 The endpoint is fuzzy, which can result in a tricky discussion with the client at the moment of final invoicing.

 * If the project takes more or less time than forecast, it will effectively result in under- or